Euro zone victims betray sneaking regard for Thatcher

 His appreciation was headlined “Thanks, Thatcher”.

-Thatcher’s remedy for the economic ills she inherited was to cut public spending in the teeth of a recession, tame powerful unions and roll back the state through a bold programme of liberalisation and privatisation - pretty much what is being prescribed for the euro zone periphery today.
+Thatcher’s remedy for the economic ills she inherited was to cut public spending in the teeth of a recession, tame powerful unions and roll back the state through a bold program of liberalization and privatization - pretty much what is being prescribed for the euro zone periphery today.

 George Zombanakis, an economist with the Greek central bank, said pursuing a similar agenda, even if less aggressively than Thatcher did, would solve a lot of southern Europe’s problems.